Watermelon

 Unfortunately watermelons can have quite a few things go wrong.
 Here are the main things to watch out for:

-• Nematodes – stunted growth and lumps on roots indicates that tiny nematodes have attacked the roots.
+- Nematodes – stunted growth and lumps on roots indicates that tiny nematodes have attacked the roots.
 More commonly seen in sandy soils and hot climates.
-Pull out the plant and boost the organic content in the soil with composts and manures.
-Reduce nematode numbers by practicing crop rotation.
+Apply OCP eco-nemguard at the time of planting and again every 4-6 weeks to control nematodes and allow plants to develop healthy roots.
+Boosting the organic content in the soil with compost and manures and practicing crop rotation can also help reduce nematode numbers.